Pierre Kanstrup

-Pierre Kanstrup (born 21 February 1989) is a Danish professional footballer who plays as a centre-back.
+Pierre Kanstrup (born 21 February 1989) is a Danish former professional footballer who played as a centre-back.
+A versatile defender, his professional career spanned 16 years, and led him from the Danish lower divisions to the Danish Superliga, alongside stints in Turkey and Norway.

-Kanstrup feels comfortable playing almost all defensive positions.
-He has played for various Danish youth sides, including the Danish national under-21 team.
+Kanstrup has played for various Danish youth sides, including the Denmark national under-21 team.

 Club career

 Brøndby

 Kanstrup played for Brøndby since his youth.
 On 5 April 2008, he made his professional debut when he came on as a substitute on for Mike Jensen in the 82nd minute in a 3–1 victory against AC Horsens.
 In the 2007–08 season, he made three appearances.
 In the 2008–09 season, he was permanently promoted to the first-team squad and played once in the Danish Superliga and in the second qualifying round for the UEFA Cup, and he also played three times in the Danish Cup.
 On 23 August 2009, Kanstrup scored his first goal in professional football in a 6–1 win over HB Køge.

 Kanstrup played for Lyngby Boldklub on a six-month loan from Brøndby during the second half of the 2010–11 season.
 After a total of four league appearances, he returned to Brøndby.